nuthanc/microservice/ticketing/README.md

 ### Ticket Update Publishing
 * Similar to TicketCreatedPublisher
 * Now to test this, use req.http PUT request with the last video's ticet id
+* Made a mistake, no await on TicketUpdatedPublisher
 ```sh
 {
   "title": "NEW CONCERT",